National Insurance Calculator UK 2026/27, Employee & Self-Employed

 Not checking your NI record for gaps

-Thinking employer NI isn't your problem
+Thinking employer NI is not your problem

 Paying NI past State Pension age

-Ignoring salary sacrifice to save NI
+Ignoring salary sacrifice for pension contributions

 Related Calculators